Vardar offensive: Prelude

 A second Anglo-Franco-Hellenic force would then attack the Bulgarian 1st Army between the Vardar river and Lake Doiran, preventing it from forming new defensive positions in the area.
 The initial advance would allow the Armée d'Orient to progress in support of other units first to Prilep, Disma and Borran.
 In the meantime, an Anglo-Hellenic force would strike Mount Belasica, occupying the Rupel Pass.
 The Doiran sector had previously been subject to two major Entente offensives known as the First Battle of Doiran (August 1916) and Second Battle of Doiran (April–May 1917).
 Both engagements ended in decisive Bulgarian victories, forcing the Allies to limit their operations to small raids and harassing fire.
 Between 1916 and July 1918, Bulgarian defenses around Doiran underwent a period of considerable reorganization under the personal supervision of General Vladimir Vazov.
 The sector was divided into two 14 km defensive areas, protected by the Mountain Division and the 9th Infantry Division respectively.
 Bulgaria established combat security outposts at a distance of 2 km from the enemy trenches, while also reinforcing the defenses of the dominant Dub and Kala Tepe mountains.
 Similarly to Dobro Pole the defenses consisted of a series of mutually supporting trenches, with built in observation posts, machine gun positions and artillery pieces.

 D'Espèrey expected to march the Allied Army of the Orient through the towns of Demir Hisar, Rupel, Petrici, Blagusa, Gradec, Štip and Belessa finally seizing Skopje.
 Units stationed at Katsania and Tetovo would prevent a Bulgarian flanking maneuver, while the main body of the force would widen the breach both in Štip and Prilep.
-In case of a collapse of the front between Dobro Pole and Tzena, the Bulgarian 1st Army and the German 11th Army.
-Armies would either be annihilated or, in less favorable circumstances, perform an organised retreat to a new defensive line on river Crna.
+In case of a collapse of the front between Dobro Pole and Tzena, the Bulgarian 1st Army and the German 11th Army would either be annihilated or, in less favorable circumstances, perform an organised retreat to a new defensive line on river Crna.
 The prevention of such a retreat was to be achieved by a rapid, penetrating attack on Gradsko, Dren Planina and Visoka.